symfony/symfony-docs/cookbook/form/dynamic_form_generation.rst

 Let's assume for a moment that this form utilizes an imaginary "Product" class that has only two relevant properties ("name" and "price").
-The form generated from this class will look the exact same regardless of a new Product is being created or if an existing product is being edited (e.g. a product fetched from the database).
+The form generated from this class will look the exact same regardless if a new Product is being created or if an existing product is being edited (e.g. a product fetched from the database).

 Suppose now, that you don't want the user to be able to change the ``name`` value